Giorgio Carrara: Karting

-Carrara started karting in 2010 in Argentina at the age of 9 where he won a championship in 2015.
+Carrara started karting in 2007 in Argentina at the age of 6, winning the ACHAKA championship in the Escuela category.
+His biggest achievement was winning the Argentine Championship in 2015.

-Italian Formula 4
+Formula 4

 In 2017, Carrara moved over to race in Europe for the first time when he made his single-seater debut in the Italian F4 Championship with Jenzer Motorsport.
-He finished 16th while finishing in the points three times, finishing on a total of six points.
+He finished 14th by finishing in the points three times, scoring a total of six points, and was third in the rookie standings.

-In 2018, Carrara improved on his previous year while staying with Jenzer he finished on the podium three times which helped with his 112 points that sat him in 7th to finish the championship.
+In 2018, Carrara remained in Italian F4, still with Jenzer.
+He saw strong improvement in his results – he finished on the podium three times and scored 112 points in total, which earnt him 7th in the championship.
+He also joined Jenzer for a guest appearance in ADAC Formula 4 at the German Grand Prix, with a best result of 15th.

-Again staying with Jenzer in 2019, Carrara won his first italian F4 race at the Red Bull Ring after which Jenzer promoted him to their FIA F3 race seat, replacing Artem Petrov.
-Alders' highest finish was at the second race at Hockenheimring where he finished 5th, at the end of the season he finished 11th with 44 points.

-Spanish Formula 4

-Carrara first raced in Spanish F4 in 2019 where he only competed in 3 races for Jenzer.
-He won all 3 races and left the championship for the next round to compete at the Red Bull Ring for Jenzer in FIA F3.
-The only other driver to win all 3 races in a single round was eventual winner and fellow compatriot Franco Colapinto.
+Carrara once again signed with Jenzer for the 2019 season, alongside Jonny Edgar.
+Carrara won his first Italian F4 race at the Red Bull Ring, having started second on the grid.
+He finished thirteenth in the standings with 37 points.
+He also joined Jenzer for one round in Spanish F4, where he won all 3 races during the weekend.
 Carrara finished in 11th place with 55 points.
+He also made a guest appearance in ADAC Formula 4 in rounds two and three, with a best finish of 5th.

 FIA Formula 3

-After his performance in the Spanish and Italian F4 championships in 2019, Jenzer gave Carrara a driver for them at Circuit Paul Ricard as a replacement for Artem Petrov.
-Due to visa complications Carrara was unable to attend the French Grand Prix but was able to race at the next race in Austria where he finished 28th and 21st respectively.
+After his performance in the Spanish and Italian F4 championships in 2019, Jenzer gave Carrara a drive for them in FIA Formula 3 as a replacement for Artem Petrov.
+Due to visa complications, Carrara was unable to attend the French Grand Prix, but was able to race at the next race in Austria.
+He qualified in 20th, ahead of teammates Yuki Tsunoda and Andreas Estner, but suffered from a flat tyre in the feature race and finished a lap down in 28th place, which he improved to 21st in the sprint race.
 More visa complications meant that Italian Federico Malvestiti replaced Carrara for the British Grand Prix at Silverstone.
-Carrara would go on to complete the season apart from the finale at Sochi Autodrom, where he would finish 30th with his highest finish of 16th.
+Carrara would go on to compete in the remained of the season apart from the finale at Sochi Autodrom.
+He finished 30th in the standings with a best result of 16th.

+A lack of funds meant that Carrara was unable to secure a full-time seat with Jenzer for 2020, although he remained part of the team as a simulator driver.